 The compound bow is usually made from composite materials such as carbon fibre and aluminum.
 They tend to be quite compact and are stored as a single unit (limbs etc can be replaced or swapped but thats for the workshop).
 These bows tend to be in the higher poundage range of 40# to 60#.
 Although this is the peak draw weight, the actually weight you hold when the string is drawn all the way (called anchor point) can be as little as 15 to 25% of the peak draw weight.
 This is due to the pulley system called cams (aka training wheels to the rest of the archery world ;o) doing most of the work for you.
 This means aiming can be a lot more relaxed than the same process on a recurve.

 Compounds are allowed 2 sights, fore and aft.
 The fore sight can be a magnifying lens and often includes a level bubble to help the archer get consistent alignment.
 (In other words telescopic sights!)
-The rear site is a simple peep hole on the string that allows the archer to line up his bow through the front sight.
+The rear site is a peep hole on the string that allows the archer to line up his bow through the front sight.
+This can fit various strengths of ‘clarifier’ for a sharper image.
 This allows pin point accuracy even at 90m.

 Compounders shoot with a mechanical release aid.
 This makes for an extremely clean release of the string, doing away with lateral wobbly motion of the arrow as it leaves the bow.
 Yet another engineers solution to a problem that has plagued archers for a couple of thousand years.
 Again archers will add stabilisers and weights to balance the bow to their own individual tastes.
 Current trends have weights maximised to increase inertia and so resist extraneous movement but this in turn increases physical demands on the archer eroding some of the advantages of the bows engineering.